Bizum + MONEI

 2. Regulations

-Every financial institution is regulated in some way or another to make it safe for people to use.
-But fintech is generally more lenient and flexible and banks are stricter.
+Every financial institution is regulated in some way to ensure it’s safe for people to use.
+But fintech is generally more lenient and flexible, and banks are stricter.

 Fintech companies don’t have one particular regulator.
 This is one reason why so many fintech startups have appeared.
-Without strict regulation, these companies can make changes to their business and do what they want without strict guidelines.
-While this makes it easier for fintech startups to work faster and adapt to their users’ needs, some consider it a risky industry.
-Depending on the country, authorities do regulate fintech businesses.
-And some companies choose to be more regulated or compliant, so their customers feel safer.
+Without strict regulation, these companies can make changes to their businesses and do what they want without oversight.
+While this makes it easier for fintech startups to work faster and adapt to their users’ needs, some consider the industry risky.
+Depending on the country, authorities regulate fintech businesses.
+And some companies choose to be more regulated or compliant to make their customers feel safer.

-Banks are regulated by national or central banks in their country of origin.
-The regulating bodies require banks to adhere to legal requirements, restrictions, and guidelines that are put in place to safeguard their people’s money.
+Traditional banks are regulated by national or central banks in their country of origin.
+Regulatory bodies require banks to adhere to legal requirements, restrictions, and guidelines designed to safeguard people’s money.
 Banking regulations are used to ensure transparency between financial institutions and their customers.

 3. Growth potential

 When comparing two industries, growth is a key factor.
-Both traditional banks and fintech companies have growth potential depending on different aspects.
+Both traditional banks and fintech companies have growth potential, depending on various factors.

-This doesn’t mean banks will slip away.
-Traditional banks have sustained market share, and with fintech on the rise, they are acclimating to changes in consumer needs.
+As mentioned earlier, the fintech market is expected to grow more than 25% each year, surpassing $644 billion by 2029.
+However, this doesn’t mean banks will slip away.
+Traditional banks have maintained market share, and as fintech rises, they are adapting to changes in consumer needs.
 This includes adopting fintech features like digital security, mobile payments, and peer-to-peer lending, which lets customers borrow from an individual or group of individuals.

 4. Risk factors

 Due to the flexible nature of fintech regulations, the industry is considered riskier.
 But people still use it because it offers a faster, less expensive, more innovative, and highly user-friendly experience.
-As well as added features that can’t be found at traditional banks.
+As well as added features that aren’t available at traditional banks.

 Stricter regulations, of course, lead to lower risk, which makes traditional banks the less risky option.
-But if you want to stay competitive, reach more people, and provide a better customer experience using financial technology is essential.
-Just make sure you’re using an app or service that is well-known and if necessary, is compliant.
-For example, our payment gateway must be PCI DSS compliant to ensure both merchant and consumer data is securely handled in processing credit card transactions.
+But if you want to stay competitive, reach more people, and provide a better customer experience, using financial technology is essential.
+Just make sure you’re using a well-known app or service and, if necessary, that it's compliant.
+For example, our payment gateway must be PCI DSS-compliant to ensure that both merchant and consumer data are securely handled during credit card processing

-Compliance regulations vary depending on the sector each fintech is operating in.
+Compliance regulations vary by sector, depending on the fintech's operations.

 Will fintech companies and traditional banks work together?